Return to Home Page for Full Product Listing

 The cut up skins can range from half-skins to larger than the better grade ones.
 We do not control for size on this grade.
 You will get at least half a skin--usually far more.
 These are not scrap or tiny pieces.

-The craft and gift shop grade skins are generally as big as the better grade skins described above and often are even bigger.
+The craft and gift shop grade skins are generally smaller or about the same size as the better grade skins described above.
 The main determinate of this grade is fur quality, not size.
 Consequently, some skins can often be rather large compared to the "typical" rabbit skin.

 The size of the bundle of regular rabbit skins is approximately 12" wide by 17" long and 8" high.